 The Douglas County Sheriff’s Office invites citizens to participate in the 2018 Citizens Academy.
 The academy has been redesigned with 30-hours of unique opportunities, built upon the principles of Community Oriented Policing, Partnerships and Problem Solving and to provide attendees with a “behind the scenes” look at the Sheriff’s Office.

-The annual academy is held at the Douglas County Sheriff’s Office, 4000 Justice Way in Castle Rock.
+The annual academy is held at the Douglas County Sheriff’s Office, 4000 Justice Way in Castle Rock and at the Highlands Ranch Station located at 9250 Zotos Drive, Highlands Ranch, CO.
 Attendees must commit to the class schedule which is three hours, two nights per week, for the four-week period, and one Saturday.
 The Citizen’s Academy is free, but the class size is limited to 30 participants, who are 18 years of age or older.